ray17n/smart_reservations/README.md

 - The module also creates a block for searching reservations.
 The name of the block is **Search reservations**.
 You can also find it at your_drupal/admin/structure/block/manage/smart_reservations/search-reservations/configure

-- After submitting a search the block redirects to the page **your_drupal/search-available/search_parms...**
+- After submitting a search the block redirects to the page **your_drupal/search-available/search_parms...** You can change the URL of this page in the settings form.

 - You can also use the page **your_drupal/search-available** without using the block, and add a menu entry of this url to your main menu.
+You can also change the URL of this page in the settings form.

 ##To dos